FlamingWater35/DinoAdventure/README.md

 # Dino Adventure

 A recreation of the original Chrome dino game.
-Made using Redot 4.3 Beta 1.
+Made using Redot 4.3.

 Link to game: https://flamingwater69.github.io/DinoAdventure/